nus-cs3281/2024/students/kaixin-hc/observations.md

 This feature was interesting to me because of how it interfaced with the game itself.
 Because there are multiple ways to develop a character, players might want to score / optimise their character to different stats.
 This was an interesting mid-point solution working towards a bigger solution in the future (multiple saved builds)

 It was also interesting how data was separated.
 Originally I wrote this PR to call a function from the data class (separation of concerns) but as the data class is in .js and not .ts (slow migration) and the feature is relatively isolated, they suggested I put it all into one file where it was called instead.

-### My Learning Record

-See knowledge.md for things learned.